 The minimum entry qualifications for the course are:

-On completion of the course, the specialist knowledge gained of the sector will enable students to progress directly into employment.
+On completion of the course, the specialist knowledge gained from the sector will enable students to progress directly into employment.
 Further study at postgraduate level is also an alternative for students who have successfully completed the course.

 For more information contact K.Sureshkumar - BSc Programme co-ordinator